Recoba86/VPS-Secure/README.md

 - Enables password authentication
 - Restricts SSH access to `ubuntu` user only
 - Installs and configures `fail2ban` for brute-force protection
+- Cleans up firewall rules (iptables)
+- Removes netfilter-persistent
+- Automatically reboots the server after completion

 ## Important Warnings

 ⚠️ **Test the new port (10808) before closing your current SSH session!**

+⚠️ **The server will automatically reboot after the script completes!**

+⚠️ **After reboot, you must connect using port 10808 and user ubuntu.**

 Connection example:
 ```bash